sammanthp007/RTEMS-Documentation/Topics/project_priority_inversion/task_manager.md

 All restarted tasks are placed in the ready state.

 ### `rtems_task_delete` - Delete a task
-RTEMS provides the rtems_task_delete directive to allow a task to delete itself or any other task.
-This directive removes all RTEMS references to the task, frees the task’s control block, removes it from resource wait queues, and deallocates its stack as well as the optional floating point context.
-The task’s name and ID become inactive at this time, and any subsequent refer- ences to either of them is invalid.
+RTEMS provides the `rtems_task_delete` directive to allow a task to delete itself or any other task.
+This directive removes **all RTEMS references to the task**, **frees the task’s control block**, **removes it from resource wait queues**, and **deallocates its stack** as well as the **optional floating point context**.
+The task’s name and ID become inactive at this time, and any subsequent references to either of them is invalid.
 In fact, RTEMS may reuse the task ID for another task which is created later in the application.
-Unexpired delay timers (i.e. those used by rtems_task_wake_after and rtems_task_wake_when) and timeout timers associated with the task are automatically deleted, however, other resources dynamically allocated by the task are NOT automatically returned to RTEMS.
+**Unexpired delay timers** (i.e. those used by `rtems_task_wake_after` and `rtems_task_wake_when`) and **timeout timers** associated with the task are automatically deleted, however, other resources dynamically allocated by the task are NOT automatically returned to RTEMS.
 Therefore, before a task is deleted, all of its dynamically allocated resources should be deallocated by the user.
 This may be accomplished by instructing the task to delete itself rather than directly deleting the task.
-Other tasks may instruct a task to delete itself by sending a “delete self” message, event, or signal, or by restarting the task with special arguments which instruct the task to delete itself.
+Other tasks may instruct a task to delete itself by sending a **“delete self”** message, event, or signal, or by restarting the task with special arguments which instruct the task to delete itself.

 ### `rtems_task_suspend` - Suspend a task
 The `rtems_task_suspend` directive is used to place either the caller or another task into a sus- pended state.